elozano98/Flappy-bird---GA/README.md

 ## First generations
 At the beggining, models do some wrong things so most of them die quickly.

 This is an example of the first generation:

 ![](first_generation.gif)

 ## Final Result
-Later, they get better in each generation so finally we get a model that plays even better than a real person:
+Later, they get better in each generation so finally we get a model that plays even better than a real person.
 ![](good_generation.gif)